 Not because launches do not matter, but because the SaaS companies that are actually compounding in 2026 never had a launch day.
 They had a distribution system that started before the product was ready and has not stopped since.

 Figma did not launch.
 It distributed through design-Twitter for 18 months before most people noticed.
 Linear did not launch.
 It seeded through developer communities and founder threads until the product sold itself.
 Vercel did not launch.
 Guillermo Rauch built a personal brand so strong that every framework announcement is a distribution event.
 Lenny Rachitsky's analysis of how the biggest apps got their first users confirms the pattern: founder-led distribution beats paid channels at every early stage.
+The same compounding rule governs a customer referral program built to resist fraud: it only pays off once the product already has advocates worth amplifying, which is exactly what Ring 1 produces.

 The pattern is the same every time: founder voice first, team amplification second, paid network third.
 Three concentric rings, each amplifying the previous one.